Set Up an Organizational Hierarchy

 Overview

-Once you have completed the initial steps for setting up your CoreStack account, you can organize your tenants and users into a hierarchy.
-This will help you facilitate efficient, role-based activities inside your CoreStack account and help drive better accountability across your team(s).
+Once you have completed the initial steps for setting up your account, you can organize your tenants and users into a hierarchy.
+This will help you facilitate efficient, role-based activities inside your account and help drive better accountability across your team(s).

 In enterprises and IT organizations, there will be multiple departments.
 Associates and resources under each department are normally isolated from each other.
 This isolation is needed not only for financial accounting but also for security and management.
 Though the associates can have access to multiple departments, their permissions will vary.

-Tenant structure for enterprises
+Tenant Structure for Enterprises

 1006

-Model 1: Mapping Enterprise and CoreStack Structure
+Model 1: Mapping Enterprise and Platform Structure

-Tenant structure for IT organizations
+Tenant Structure for IT Organizations

 1006

-Tenant structure for MSP organizations
+Tenant Structure for MSP Organizations

 1303

-Model 3: Mapping MSP and CoreStack Structure
+Model 3: Mapping MSP and Platform Structure